-The objective of keyman Insurance is to protect the company from the adverse financial effect by the Key Employee or Key Director’s death by making funds available to the company in his absence.
-The company’s progress and profit, usually depends upon the vital decision or technical expertised skill, knowledge, entrepreneurial vision of its Key Director or Key Employee, particularly in this competitive Globalised marketing Environment.
+The objective of keyman Insurance is to protect the company from the adverse financial effect of the Key Employee or Key Director’s death by making funds available to the company in his absence.
+The company’s progress and profit, usually depend upon the vital decision or technical expertise skill, knowledge, and entrepreneurial vision of its Key Director or Key Employee, particularly in this competitive Globalised marketing Environment.

-Today companies expansion diversification, and setting up policy depends upon its far sighted vision, decision, technical know-how of the Key Director and Key Employee and that’s required to be secured by purchasing Key man Insurance for making funds available for promoting, recruiting in the absence of Key-man.
+Today companies expansion diversification, and setting up policy depends upon the far-sighted vision, decision, and technical know-how of the Key Director and Key Employee and that’s required to be secured by purchasing Key man Insurance for making funds available for promoting and recruiting in the absence of Key-man.
 This policy is specially purchased by the company (both Pvt. and Ltd. Companies.) for the life of its most important Key person.

 Benefits to the Company:-

-- Insulate the risk of financial loss against loss of a Keyman.
+- Insulate the risk of financial loss against the loss of a Keyman.

 - Premiums paid under keyman insurance may be fully allowed as Business Expenses under Section 37(1) of the Income Tax Act, 1961, subject to satisfaction of the assessing authority.